-In order to monitor the measures implemented and evaluate their effectiveness, Colisée relies in particular on indicators established as part of its extra-financial reporting.
-A selection of indicators is published in Colisée's annual Mission Committee Report: 2023 Mission Committee Report.
-These indicators are reviewed by an independent third-party organisation.
+In order to monitor the measures implemented and assess their effectiveness, Colisée relies in particular on indicators established as part of its extra-financial reporting.
+Numerous indicators are published in Colisée's annual sustainability report.
+The indicators in the Mission Committee Report, contained in the Sustainability Report, are reviewed by an independent third-party organization.